hong-kong-compeng/hong-kong-compeng.github.io/index.md

 What to bring:

 - A laptop if you’d like to code together
-- Any compiler project ideas or questions you want to discuss
+- Any compiler/programming language design project ideas or questions you want to discuss

 We look forward to having you as part of our community!